Getting Started with Account Abstraction

 client,

-owners: [owner]
+owners: [owner],

 })

-const receipt = await bundlerClient.waitForUserOperationReceipt({ hash })
+const receipt = await bundlerClient.waitForUserOperationReceipt({ hash }) // [!code focus]

-6. Optional: Hoist the Account
+### 6. Optional: Hoist the Account

-If you do not wish to pass an account around to every Action that requires an account
+If you do not wish to pass an account around to every Action that requires an `account`, you can also hoist the account onto a Bundler Client.

 import { createPublicClient, http, parseEther } from 'viem'